 The objective of my talk is to discuss questions related to the challenges of multilingualism for scientific practice, in particular approaches linked to the creation of new knowledge.
-The fundamental question posed is how and under what conditions multilingualism can be advantageous for scientific practice.
-I shall show how multilingual approaches highlight the mediating role of language and, in doing so, optimize conceptualization and communication in science.
+The fundamental question posed is how and under what conditions multilingualism can be advantageous for scientific practice. shall show how multilingual approaches highlight the mediating role of language and, in doing so, optimize conceptualization and communication in science.
 However, this added value is linked to certain conditions.
 Among the factors examined are the different and changing values attached to languages, in particular, whether or not they are so-called languages of science.
 Languages are not considered as such but in their current use in the context of scientific practice.
-This is in line with the hypothesis that conceptual and discursive richness stem from the dynamics of exchanges, comparisons and of the languages involved may be.
+This is in line with the hypothesis that conceptual and discursive richness stem from the dynamics of exchanges, comparisons and transfers of good scientific practice, whatever the intrinsic value At A Time) or ALAST (All Languages At the Same Time) / ALAT of the languages involved may be.
 Hence the broader question is how all languages can contribute to the construction of new knowledge in a new type of exchange with the most widely used vehicular languages.